Commercial Waste Addiscombe: Recycling and Sustainability

 Our recycling percentage target is ambitious yet realistic.
 We aim for a 65% recycling rate for commercial waste by 2030, with intermediate milestones to track progress.
 Current mixed commercial recycling tends to be lower than household rates in the borough, so our operational plan focuses on segregation at source, materials recovery, and improved reporting.
 By emphasising source separation—glass, paper and card, food waste, and dry mixed recyclables—we support the borough's wider recycling strategy and help local businesses meet regulatory expectations.

-Sorting and transfer station area where commercial recyclables are processed Working closely with nearby transfer facilities and reuse hubs is central to delivery.
+Three cylindrical wheelie bins positioned on a grassy area with a well-maintained lawn.
+The bins are made of black plastic with vertical slats and have rounded, dome-shaped lids in vibrant colors: blue, yellow, and green.
+Each bin has a contrasting rectangular label area on the front, matching or coordinating with the lid color.
+The environment appears to be an outdoor space, possibly a residential driveway or communal garden, with the grass visible up close and a blurred background of more lawn or garden area.
+The placement of the bins suggests organized waste segregation, aligning with rubbish removal and recycling services, and the scene is lit with natural daylight, emphasizing the bright, clean appearance of the bins and the green surroundings.
+Commercial Waste Addiscombe may service this area, consistent with their focus on local rubbish management solutions in London postcodes specifically relating to the Croydon district.
+Working closely with nearby transfer facilities and reuse hubs is central to delivery.
 We regularly route materials via local transfer stations, including the Croydon transfer and recycling points and authorised borough reuse centres, to ensure faster sorting and lower haulage miles.
 These transfer stations act as consolidation points where mixed commercial collections are sorted into bulks for onward recycling or repair.
 That network reduces double handling, lowers emissions, and increases the proportion of waste that can be diverted from landfill.

 We maintain active partnerships with local charities and social enterprises to maximise reuse and community benefit.
 Items such as office furniture, working electrical items and surplus textiles are redirected to accredited charity partners, furniture reuse organisations and community workshops.
 These collaborations not only extend product life-cycles but also support social outcomes like training and local employment.
 Our charity partnerships are audited to ensure items are safely refurbished or responsibly recycled when reuse is not possible.